jzzheng22/hlp21-project-group-3/doc/Features.md

 ### Transforming Symbols
 - **Rotation** - Can be done for selected symbol via drop-down menu or via shortcuts: Ctrl-E for clockwise and Ctrl-Q for anticlockwise rotation.
 Wire routing automatically adjusts.
-- **Scaling** - Interactive scaling by dragging from corner of selected/non-delected symbol.
-Selected symbol(s) can also be scaled up/down by 1.25 via drop down menu or shortcuts: ALt-M (maginfy), ALt-D (diminish).
+- **Scaling** - Interactive scaling by dragging from corner of selected/non-selected symbol.
+Selected symbol(s) can also be increased/decreased in side length by 1 grid square length at a time via drop down menu or shortcuts: ALt-M (magnify), ALt-D (diminish).
 - *All transformed symbols automatically snap to grid*.
+- Shrinking below a side length of one grid square length is not allowed.

 ### Aligning Selected Symbol Groups
 - May be done via drop-down menu or shortcuts: *Alt-X* for alignment along X-direction (horizontal); *Alt-Y* along Y-direction (vertical).
 Horizontally aligned symbols cannot be vertically aligned and vice versa.